Get Involved with CLSI: Join a Working Group

 How can I become a volunteer?

 Working groups are managed by chairholders.
-If you would like to volunteer to become a member of a working group, please use the “View openings” link below to access a list of open positions and respective contact people for each position.
-If you don’t see an open position that interests you at this time, you can complete your Volunteer Profile to be placed in the "potential volunteers pool" for future positions.
-When a vacancy occurs, you will be notified.
+If you would like to volunteer to become a member of a working group, please fill out our form below.
+You can also complete your Volunteer Profile to be placed in the "potential volunteers pool" for future positions.

 I’m interested!
 What are my next steps?